 Apply for a Utown@UBC Community Grant!
-Deadline is October 22.
+Deadline for the Spring cycle is February 5.

 BEFORE YOU APPLY: